-Item Description Ignore fact chunk when opening compressed WAV files When this check box is selected, Vegas Pro will ignore fact chunks in compressed WAV files.
+Item Description automatically.
+Render large Wave files as Wave64 The .wav format is limited by a maximum file size of ~2GB (4GB if the Allow Wave renders up to 4 GB check box is selected).
+When this check box is selected, you can render larger files as Wave64 files.
+Allow Wave renders up to 4 GB Select this check box to enable support for WAV files up to 4GB before switching to WAV64.
+Clear the check box for compatibility with other software applications.
+Ignore fact chunk when opening compressed WAV files When this check box is selected, VEGAS Pro will ignore fact chunks in compressed WAV files.
 Compressed WAV files use fact chunks to specify how many actual samples are represented in the file.
 If a compressed file is improperly authored, this may cause some of the compressed data to not be loaded.
 If you suspect that not all sound data is being loaded from a compressed file, try checking this option and reopening the file.
 If you change the setting of this check box, please delete any proxy (.sfap0) files associated with compressed WAV files.
 Allow pulldown removal when opening Select this check box if you want to remove pulldown when you open 24 fps progressive-scan DV video files.
 24p DV When the check box is cleared, 24p video is read as 29.97 fps interlaced video (60i).
 AAF Export - Use frame unit for audio Select this check box if you want to use frame units for audio tracks when you export your project as an AAF file.
 When the check box is cleared, audio will be exported as sample units.
 Selecting the check box will improve compatibility with other applications for project interchange: some applications will not import your project correctly when frame units are used for video and sample units are used for audio.
 Clear the check box only if your project contains audio only or if you know the application that will import your AAF file supports frame units for video and sample units for audio.
-This setting has no effect when you export your project as an AAF and choose Avid Legacy AAF File from the Save as Type drop-down list.
+This setting has no effect when you export your project as an AAF and choose Avid Legacy AAF File from the Save as Type drop- down list.
 Avid legacy AAF files are always exported using frame units for audio.
-For more information, see "Importing and exporting AAF files" on page 73.
-AAF Export - Use clip- based audio envelope Select this check box if you want to combine track and event gain envelopes and save them as clip-based gain envelopes when exporting AAF files.
+For more information, see "Importing and exporting AAF files" on page 64 AAF Export - Use clip- based audio envelope Select this check box if you want to combine track and event gain envelopes and save them as clip-based gain envelopes when exporting AAF files.
 When the check box is cleared, track envelopes are saved as track envelopes, and event envelopes are saved as clip envelopes.
-For more information, see "Importing and exporting AAF files" on page 73.
+For more information, see "Importing and exporting AAF files" on page 64 Import MXF as multichannel Select this check box if you want to import MXF files from XDCAM cameras and decks with multichannel audio.
+When the check box is cleared, audio from MXF files will be imported as stereo.
+For more information, see "Importing XDCAM Discs."